What Is mCommerce and How Your Business Can Benefit from It

 Unknown/unexpected factors and fees

 It could be anything from the upgrade of your mobile app to international shipping.
-That’s why it’s important to do your research and plan your mobile rollout at least six months in advance
+That’s why it’s important to do your research and plan how the key features of an e-commerce website will migrate to your mobile laylout at least six months in advance.

 How users benefit from mobile shopping apps?